tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 #### requirement.txt

-The next file we need to add is called `requirement.txt`, which specifies all the depencies of our project.
+The next file we need to add is called `requirement.txt`, which specifies all the dependencies of our project.
 So for our sample project, we will have something like this for the `requirement.txt` file:

 ```
 Flask